Eric Westfall, owner/chief engineer

 Eric Westfall has 40 years experience working as an audio recording engineer, producer and mixer, having made over 200 records on 4 continents.
 He has worked in countless recording studios in Los Angeles, New York, San Francisco, Seattle, London, Melbourne and Tokyo.
 Eric's accolades include recording and mixing both a Billboard number-one single and LP album in the UK, several Billboard College Chart top-ten records in the US, and over a dozen top-ten records in Japan as documented in that country's Oricon charts, several of which reached the number-one position.
 He also built, owned and operated his own recording studio in Los Angeles.

 Eric did his first audio clean-up and enhancement work for legal purposes while working as an audio engineer at Draco Sound in Tucson, Arizona in 2014, which was his introduction to the field of audio forensics.
-Pursuant to forming his own company, he completed the Forensic Authentication of Digital Audio course offered by the National Center for Media Forensics at Colorado University under Catalin Gregoris, PhD in 2016, and was certified as having done so.
+Pursuant to forming his own company, he completed the Forensic Authentication of Digital Audio course offered by the National Center for Media Forensics at Colorado University under Catalin Gregoris, PhD in 2016.
 He formed Clarion Labs Media Services later that year.